Also hat Gott die Welt geliebt, BWV 68: Music

+Structure and scoring

+Bach structured the cantata in five movements and scored it for two soloists, soprano (S) and bass (B), a four-part choir (SATB), and a Baroque instrumental ensemble of a horn (Co), cornett (Cn), three trombones (Tr), two oboes (Ob), taille (Ta) (tenor oboe), two violins (Vl), viola (Va), violoncello piccolo (Vp) and basso continuo.

+In the following table of the movements, the scoring follows the Neue Bach-Ausgabe.
+The keys and the time signature are taken from Dürr's Die Kantaten von Johann Sebastian Bach, using the symbol for common time (4/4).
+The continuo, playing throughout, is not shown.

+Movements

 The opening chorus is a chorale fantasia, as in Bach's chorale cantatas.
 The hymn melody by Gottfried Vopelius (1682) is sung by the soprano, doubled by a horn.
 Bach changed the rhythm of the tune from the original common time to 12/8.
 The musicologist Julian Mincham notes that he "embellishes it to a degree whereby 'it hardly seems like a chorale any more'".

 The two arias are based on arias from Bach's 1713 Hunting Cantata (Was mir behagt, ist nur die muntre Jagd, BWV 208).
 The soprano aria "Mein gläubiges Herze" (My faithful heart) resembles the former aria of the shepherd goddess Pales "Weil die wollenreichen Herden" (While the herds all woolly-coated).
 In the church cantata, Bach used an obbligato violoncello piccolo, an instrument he experimented with in cantatas of the second cantata cycle (1724–25).
 John Eliot Gardiner describes it as "surely one of Bach's most refreshing and unbuttoned expressions of melodic joy and high spirits".
 The bass aria is based on the aria of the god Pan, "Ein Fürst ist seines Landes Pan" (A prince is his own country's Pan).
 Klaus Hofmann notes that the "splendid wind writing gives some hint of the pathos with which Pan ... is portrayed in Bach's hunting music".